2019-Spring-CSC-386/p00-project-1-tobi-lakshiya/README.md

   - we will have a function that takes the input from the wieght sensor and checks weight and output based on the mesurements.
 It will check if the current weight is less that the weight of the previous reading.

 ## Files
-Sketch.fzz - This file holds the diagram for our current prototype. at milestone 1
+Sketch.fzz - This file holds the diagram for our current prototype at milestone 1 Sketch2.0.fzz - This file holds the diagram for our current prototype at milestone2 weight_Sensor_Code_0.1- this is our first test code to make sure the force sensor works weight_Sensor_Code_0.2- this is our next step code that alarms every minute when no force being acted on the sensor

 ## Summary
 *You'll complete this part at the end of the project.*